 As a child, I was fascinated by caterpillars (and I guess I still am).
 My brothers and I would tromp around the yard and the neighboring woods in the spring, mason jars in hand, and scour the foliage for caterpillars.
-And of course we had our mason jars stuffed with fun things for our captured caterpillars to do.
+Of course we had our mason jars stuffed with fun things for our captured caterpillars to do.
 There would be some nice grass in the bottom, a few leaves so the caterpillar would have a little something to snack on, and the obligatory stick for the little guy to crawl up on.
 It was excellent.
 And then after a couple days of captivity, if the caterpillar was still alive, we would usually tire of it and either use it as fish bait or spend some quality time with it and a magnifying glass.

 As it turns out, I think that’s what my dad was hoping we would do with them.
 Actually, I think he wished we would have killed a lot more of them than we did.
 Once you realize just how destructive caterpillars can be, they sorta lose their magic.
 They can, and often do, destroy your vegetables like cabbage and tomatoes.
 They also like to munch on those fresh herbs you’ve been growing, and they might even enjoy some of your prized flowers for dessert.
 If tent caterpillars are your enemy (you know, the ones that spin and live in a huge web mass in your trees), they can, in extreme cases, completely defoliate a tree.
 In this article, my primary focus will be on how to get rid of tent caterpillars.
 However, many of the suggestions, especially the ones at the bottom of this page, will work very well for getting rid of caterpillars of any flavor.

 Find a good long stick.
 Maybe the most common way to get rid of caterpillar nests is to simply use a long stick to scrape the thing out.
 Just poke the stick into the nest and start spinning and scraping.
 It will work much better for you if you pound a few nails into the stick.
 In fact, if you have one, use an old broom handle.
 You will want to do this in the early morning or in the late evening so you will be sure that they are in their nests.
 Dispose of them however you wish, though it is satisfying to burn the stick you used to scrape out the nest.

 Slash and burn.
 Another good method for caterpillar control is cutting down their nests and burning them.
 Use pruning shears, a hand saw, or a chain saw to disconnect the branches with the tent caterpillar nest on them from the rest of the tree.
 Pull the branches down to the ground and pick your favorite incineration method.
 We always used an empty aluminum garbage can, a bottle of charcoal lighter fluid, and a match.
 If you don’t feel like using fire, just stomp on them for awhile.